 Aside from working at Pleasant View Golf Course, what are his other interests/passions?

-Matt enjoys spending time with his two kids, ages four and eight.
+Matt enjoys spending time with his two kids, ages six and ten.
 He still coaches volleyball for Saint Francis’s 5th, 6th, and 7th-graders.
 He also enjoys coaching his daughter’s softball team.
 Additionally, Matt spends time watching and playing in Home Talent Baseball League games.
-In the winter time while he’s not working at Pleasant View GC, he spends most of his time recuperating and spending time with his neighbors and friends in Cross Plains.
+In the winter time while he’s not working at Pleasant View Golf Course, he spends most of his time recuperating and spending time with his neighbors and friends in Cross Plains.